andremdaraujo/LoRaPingPong/README.md

 #define LOW_POWER_DISABLE             1
 ```

-The E32 module is configured as follows:
+The E32 module is configured as follows, and it is running in Normal mode (M0 and M1 in LOW):

 ![E32 setting](./img/ebyte_setting.png)